Fishbowl Discussion:

 Skills Developed Through This Activity

 The Fishbowl exercise helps learners build essential skills for learning and life.
-Key skills developed by this activity include:
+Key skills developed by the fishbowl method of teaching include the following:

 • Critical Thinking & Analytical Skills